teofiloxyz/ulauncher-info-fetcher/README.md

 - Keywords Customization: Tailor the keywords to fit your preferences.
 - Search Results Limit: Configure how many results are displayed during a search.
-- Info Items File Path: Don't forget to specify the file path to store the info items.

 ## License